department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/research-findings.md

 ### Details of Findings

-#### 1. Almost half of participants categorized COVID-19 vaccine information under Other Services.
-Participants associated COVID-19 as a unique event, and perceived Other Services as a catch-all for such an event.
+#### 1. Participants associated COVID-19 as a unique event, and perceived Other Services as a catch-all for such an event.
-> I would go to other services, they probably have so much going on with it, it is probably under a different category when you pull up the main va.gov page.
+Almost half of participants categorized COVID-19 vaccine information under Other Services.
 > In my mind COVID-19 to the extent of our experience, this is a one time event.
 Now I don’t know if we are on a curve or will be annual, it is an extraordinary thing.
 COVID may become routine as well but for me the COVID-19 is extraordinary for a lot of reasons and its infancy.
 In the list of things to go to the doctor for, this is a unique event in my mind.

+Other participants created a new category for COVID-19 information.
+> "Vaccine information," [and] it could be under other services so they could be mirrored, because vaccines can be an entire separate entity.

+> "COVID-19," [and] I could could mention emergency care with a link from one to another.

 #### 2. A few participants expected to find COVID-19 vaccine information under Primary Care.
 Although COVID-19 might be an unusual event, some participants felt that their PCP should be part of the conversation when it comes to the vaccine.